 Place Of Service

-Our organization offers care for patients in their own homes, assisted living, or long term care facilities.
+Our organization offers care for the patients in their own homes, assisted living, or long term care facilities.
 Many patients choose to stay home because they feel most secure and at peace there.
 Some patients prefer our facilities because of the health care staffing accessibility.
 If there are complications, or when medical issues or symptoms become too much for care at home, we can provide 24 hour care until the patient is ready to return home or until the end.

 The plan of care is created with the physician, patient and family.
-It may include therapists, counselors, nurses, clergy, social workers, etc. Regardless of the team, the plan goals remain the same; to comfort, support and care for the cancer patient, their friends and family.
+It may include therapists, counselors, nurses, clergy, social workers, etc. Regardless of the team, the plan goals remain the same; to comfort, support and care for the patients, their friends and family.
 As a part of the plan all medications, medical supplies and medical equipment are included and outlined.

 Hospice Services for the Family